-The activities of the college, together with the factors likely to affect its future development and performance are set out in the Strategic Report.
+The activities of the college, together with the factors likely to affect its future development and performance are set out in the Strategic Report and events after the reporting period (note 18 on page 60).
 The financial position of the college, its cashflow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.

-The college currently has £2.02m of loans outstanding with bankers on terms negotiated in 2007 and £0.92m of loans outstanding on terms negotiated in 2011.
+The college currently has £1.86m of loans outstanding with bankers on terms negotiated in 2007 and £0.76m of loans outstanding on terms negotiated in 2011.
 Both of these loans are secured through a negative pledge.
-The college's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants.
+The college's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants, and hold sufficient cash reserves to repay the loan in full should it choose.